-The Company temporarily closed its full-line and factory outlet stores on March 19, 2020, due to the COVID-19 pandemic.
-As of the end of fiscal 2021, all stores have been reopened.
-As a result of the temporary closures, certain rent payments have been deferred.
-An immaterial amount of rent abatements and deferrals were received as of January 30, 2021.
+In the prior-year, the Company temporarily closed its full-line and factory outlet stores beginning on March 19, 2020, due to the COVID-19 pandemic, for various lengths of time (from several weeks to several months).
+The stores began to re-open on May 5, 2020, with substantially all stores open by the end of July 2020.
+All of the Company's stores were open during fiscal 2022.
+As a result of the temporary closures in the prior-year, certain rent payments were deferred.
+An immaterial amount of rent abatements were received as of January 29, 2022 and January 30, 2021.
+An immaterial amount of rent deferrals were received during fiscal 2022.